 Prior to joining the faculty at California Western School of Law, Professor Behzadi was an Adjunct Professor at Florida Agricultural and Mechanical University College of Law and Barry University, Dwayne O. Andreas School of Law.
 As an attorney, Professor Behzadi practiced in the areas of art and entertainment law, including intellectual property, contracts, immigration, and civil litigation.
-Professor Behzadi is the Chair of the ABA Young Lawyers Division Entertainment and Sports Law Committee.
-Professor Behzadi is also the Vice-Chair of the International Division of the ABA Forum on the Entertainment & Sports Industries.
-She also serves as an Associate Editor of ABA TYL Journal.
+Professor Behzadi has served on numerous panels for such organizations as the American Bar Association and Association of American Law Schools.
 Professor Behzadi was recognized as one of the ABA's "40 Top Young Lawyers" and one of the Orlando Business Journal’s 40 under 40.